Environmental Standards Review

 I'd like to provide recommendations on this that include the use of prairie species to control erosion on slopes.
 I'll watch for any updates.

-Blooming Ton Minnie Sota asked 7 months ago
+Blooming Ton Minnie Sota asked about 1 year ago

 Thank you for your suggestion and engagement with the project!
 Soil erosion and native vegetation will be addressed in the reporting and presentations.